sopra-fs23-group-12/4Bubbles_Client/README.md

   <br>
 </h6>
 <h6 align="center">
-  Waiting Room; wait for players to join.
+  Waiting Room; Wait for players to join.
 From here on out the game is meant to be played in landscape mode.
   <br>
   <br>
   <a href="https://github.com/soprafs22-group17"><img src="/readmepics/waitingroom.png" alt="waitingroom" width="200"></a>